mohammad-husaini/book-api/README.md

 ## Sample Data

-The sample data for the books is available in the `books.ts` file within the repository.
+The sample data for the books is available in the `bookData.ts` file within the repository.
 Here is the sample book data:

 ```typescript
 export default [